Numasive/Smoking-Habits-of-Boston-Youth-/README.md

     Gender: the gender of the subjects: a numeric vector with females coded as 0 and males as 1
     Smoke: the smoking status of the subject: a numeric vector with non-smokers coded as 0 and smokers as 1

-# Analysis using the following the
+# Analysis using the following Liberaries

 - numpy
 - pandas